-- Notify the course instructor of the impending absence. - Within 24 hours of the student's return to class, contact the instructor to arrange a date and time to take the missed examination.
+- Notify the Course Director of the impending absence. - Within 24 hours of the student's return to class, contact the Course Director to arrange a date and time to take the missed examination.

 Failure to comply with these requirements will result in a grade of zero for the examination.